fastlane/fastlane/README.md

 ### Remove a tester

-To remove an external tester:
+This command will only remove external beta testers.

 ```
 pilot remove -e felix@krausefx.com